Statewide Database Licensing Project

 Training for products from other vendors available through group purchases sponsored by the State Library is generally available by contacting the vendor directly.
 Or Will Stuivenga can provide contact information.

-In approaching a new contract for statewide database licensing in Washington State, we created two needs assessment surveys, one for staff at libraries of all types throughout Washington, and another for the users of public libraries in Washington.
+Back in 2010, in preparing to negotiate a new contract for statewide database licensing in Washington State, we created two needs assessment surveys, one for staff at libraries of all types throughout Washington, and another for the users of public libraries in Washington.
 The following results comprise a summary of the survey for public library staff.

 This summary aggregates responses and comments from all users that took the survey.
 588 library staff started the survey, with 74.1% (436 library staff) completing it.